 Ethylene Oxide (EtO or EO) is a colorless gas used commercially in a wide variety of ways, including the production of textiles, personal care items, and the sterilization of medical devices, cosmetics, and spices.
 EtO is one of the most common ways to sterilize medical devices, which is crucial for preventing infection in patients undergoing surgical procedures and other medical treatments.

-More than 50 percent of all medical devices are sterilized with EtO, and for many of those it is the only option known to modern science.
+Approximately 50 percent of all medical devices are sterilized with EtO, and for many of those it is the only option known to modern science.

 Hundreds of thousands of medical, hospital, and laboratory processes rely on EtO to sterilize devices and equipment to protect millions of patients from the real risks of infectious diseases caused by bacteria, viruses, and fungi.
 For the majority of these products, EtO sterilization is the most effective and efficient—and often the only viable—sterilization technology.
 The gentle yet thorough nature of EtO allows for the sterilization of many critical medical technologies and devices that would otherwise be destroyed and rendered unusable by other sterilization methods.

 Many medical devices cannot be sterilized by methods other than EtO for the following reasons:

 - Gamma and e-beam radiation can make plastics brittle, or cause certain non-woven materials to literally disintegrate

 - Steam is high temperature and will melt plastics and/or damage products sensitive to heat and/or moisture